 Medium sized backpack (approx. 40L)

-Alpine Touring Skis, Telemark Skis, or Splitboard
+Alpine Touring Skis, Telemark Skis, Splitboard or Snowshoes

 Climbing Skins (must be properly fitted)